Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/EDITORIAL_CRITERIA.md

 - it states the source's aim before criticizing it
 - it identifies what the source gets right before escalation
 - it says what layer or layers are being judged
-- it distinguishes niche value from full-path claims where relevant
+- it distinguishes layer-level success from full-path adequacy where relevant
+- it names evidence, authority, and data-object limits where they affect the claim
 - it avoids implying that SignWriting wins by default
 - it states at least one constructive consequence or open question
 - it keeps the strongest claim no broader than the evidence allows